chelsea-designs/bird-search-and-rescue/README.md

 ![Colour Contrast Grid](/static/docs/img/contrast-grid.png)

 ### Typography
+The project uses Google Fonts for the delivery of the main font styling.
 The main font used was Poppins which is clear and crisp which allowed users the ability to read the text easily and clearly.

+### Icons
+All icons were provided by the Font Awesome library.

 ##### Images
 Background images were acquired from free image site [Unsplash](https://unsplash.com/), product photos were created on the [manufacturer webpage](https://www.clothes2order.com/).